corticon/corticon.js-samples/Frameworks & Runtimes/README.md

 This directory contains sample projects demonstrating how Corticon.js can be integrated into various JavaScript frameworks and runtimes.
 These examples showcase the flexibility of Corticon.js in supporting diverse environments, from browser-based applications to serverless platforms and mobile frameworks.

-## Corticon.js Across Frameworks & Runtimes
+## Why Use Corticon.js Across Frameworks & Runtimes?

 Corticon.js is a powerful rules engine that allows you to define, deploy, and execute business rules in JavaScript.
 Its cross-platform compatibility makes it an ideal choice for applications that require consistent decision-making logic across different environments.
 Whether you're building a web app, a mobile app, or a serverless function, Corticon.js provides a seamless way to integrate business rules into your application.